BitBrave/Multi-label-Sample-Dataset/README.md

 # Multi-label-Sample-Dataset

-Because the 15 file size is too large, and VPN and campus network are charged, we upload partial data (UNSW-NB15).

-We will upload the remaining datasets and our processing code as soon as possible.
+There are 15 public malicious sample datasets after reconstruction.
+The sample is multi-labeled.

-If you have any questions, please contact us.
+If you have any questions, please get in touch with us.